cloverstd/tcping/README.md

 * The default count of ping is 4.

-* If the port is emit, the default port is 80.
+* If the port is omitted, the default port is 80.

 * The default interval of ping is 1s.